The Ginger Man: Reception

+Upon its publication, it was initially banned both in Ireland and the United States of America by reason of obscenity.

 The Ginger Man has sold 45 million copies worldwide and has never been out of print.
 It was named one of the 100 Best Novels of the 20th Century by the Modern Library in 1998.
 The book was reprinted in 2001, and republished on 29 July 2010 by Grove Press.